livialima/linuxupskillchallenge/txt-for-linuxadmin-subreddit.md

-TITLE: A month-long challenge for anyone wanting to build Linux sysadmin skills starting soon...
+TITLE: A month-long challenge for anyone wanting to build Linux sysadmin skills starting

 The http://linuxupskillchallenge.org Linux commandline/sysadmin "challenge" course starts again soon on the first Monday of next month.